Available in versions: Dev (3.20) | Latest (3.19) | 3.18 | 3.17 | 3.16 | 3.15 | 3.14 | 3.13 | 3.12 | 3.11 | 3.10

 Applies to ✅ Open Source Edition ✅ Express Edition ✅ Professional Edition ✅ Enterprise Edition

 When a window specification contains a ORDER BY clause, then a window frame may be explicit or implicit, with aggregate window functions.
 In short, a window frame limits the size of the window in both directions, from the current row.
-For example:

 • A cumulative sum can be achieved by framing the window to include all PRECEDING rows.